grocid/libPQP/README.md

 ```
 1. Retrieves Alice's public key G'.
-2. Compute ciphertext c = G × 'm + e and send it to Alice
+2. Compute ciphertext c = m × G' + e and send it to Alice
 ```

 Note that these operations require basically no work at all, so encryption is very fast.
 Now Alice receives the ciphertext c.